Richard Hellmich '77 Named Outstanding Research Scientist of 2002

 February 21, 2003

-February 21, 2003, Greencastle, Ind. - Richard L. Hellmich II, a research entomologist with the U.S. Department of Agriculture, assistant professor of entomology at Iowa State University, and a 1977 graduate of DePauw University, was named "Outstanding Research Scientist of 2002" last week by the Agricultural Research Service.
+February 21, 2003, Greencastle, Ind. - Richard L. Hellmich II, a research entomologist with the U.S. Department of Agriculture, assistant professor of entomology at Iowa State University, and a 1977 graduate of DePauw University, was named "Outstanding Research Scientist of 2002, Midwest area" last week by the Agricultural Research Service.
 Dr. Hellmich was also a co-recipient of a 2002 USDA Secretary's Honor Award.
 "Both (awards) are great honors and the result of a lot of work," Hellmich tells the Daily News in Greensburg, Indiana, where he once lived.

 Hellmich received the "Outstanding Research Scientist" award for his research involving the effects of Bt corn on insects.
 The paper notes, "Bt corn is specialized in that it's been genetically transformed to be resistant to the European corn borer."
 Dr. Hellmich earned the USDA award "for leading a consortium of scientists that investigated the effects of pollen on monarch butterflies."